-Purchase a GE service contract while your warranty is still in effect and you'll receive a substantial discount.
-GE Consumer Service will still be there after your warranty expires.
+Purchase a GE extended warranty and learn about special discounts that are available while your warranty is still in effect.
+You can purchase it on-line anytime, or call 800.626.2224 during normal business hours.
+GE Consumer Home Services will still be there after your warranty expires.

-Parts and Accessories 800-626-2002
+Parts and Accessories

 Individuals qualified to service their own appliances can have parts or accessories sent directly to their homes (VISA, MasterCard and Discover cards are accepted).
+Order on-line today, 24 hours every day or by phone at 800.626.2002 during normal business hours.